 All the methods described above are included in IRONCAD and can be mixed in the same file.
 It is unique and you can solve different needs with one and the same program.

-In order to choose an appropriate 3D CAD software, it is important to identify what your company will use the software for and what your specific needs are.
-Your needs may differ from what some systems are designed for, and you may even have multiple needs to be solved with the same program.
-Below are some examples of uses and associated requirements for CAD software:
+In order to choose a suitable 3D CAD program, it is important to identify what your company will use the software for and what your specific needs are.
+Your needs may differ from what certain systems are designed for, and you may also have several needs that can be met with the same program.
+Below are some examples of areas of use where different technologies are used and the associated requirements for the CAD program:

 Send us your specifications and we will get back to you as soon as we canThis includes specialized machinery, fixtures, production equipment, industrial maintenance and automation solutions, often consisting of short runs or single solutions.
 Flexibility and speed are required here, as there is no time to deal with unnecessary steps such as parameters or lockouts.